samoshkin/vim-mergetool/readme.md

 - Flexible layouts.
 You're not limited to default 2-way diff layout.
 You can use 3-way diff layout, or even setup window of 4 splits.
 Both horizontal and vertical splits are supported, and mix thereof.
 - Toggle between layouts during merge.
 You can have several layouts and toggle between them during merge.
 For example, you're using 2-way diff by default, but sometimes you want to quickly recall what's the state of a diff in the `BASE` revision, but don't want to keep 3rd `BASE` split constantly opened.
 - Customize layout splits as you like: resize, turn off syntax highlighting, turn off diff mode.
-- Choose preferred conflict side.
-By default `ours` side is picked up.
-But you can choose `ours`, `theirs` or `base` side of a conflict for `MERGED` file as a default, or work with raw conflict markers.
+- Choose preferred conflict side. `ours` side is picked up by default but you can also choose `ours`, `theirs` or `base` side of a conflict for the `MERGED` file, or work with raw conflict markers.
 - Conventional `LOCAL`, `REMOTE`, `BASE` history revisions are available to compare to as well.
 - Can be run as a `git mergetool`, or by opening a file with conflict markers from the running Vim instance.
 - Prompts whether merge was successful on quit.
 If not, rollbacks changes and report non-zero exit status code when run as a `git mergetool`.
 - Smart diff exchange commands.
 Tell direction of a window to `diffget` or `diffput` instead of specifying a buffer number.
 Especially handy for 3-way diffs.
 Not limited to merge conflict scenarios, can be used for regular diffs.
 - Can tell if we're in merge mode right now.
 Useful for showing some sort of indicator in a status line.

 **NOTE**: `vim-mergetool` does not set up any key mappings for you.
 It justs exports a handful of commands and `<plug>` mappings.
-You're free to setup key mappings in your `vimrc` as you'd like.
+You're free to set up key mappings in your `vimrc` as you'd like.

 ### Preferred conflict side
 `vim-mergetool` removes conflict markers from `MERGED` file, and picks up `ours/local` side of a conflict by default.
 If you prefer another side of a conflict: